Teaching Philosophy Statement

 Teaching English is my life, but learning has always been my passion.
 My style of teaching is constantly being developed as I learn through professional development and by engaging and listening to my students.
 Finding out how my students learn is, to me, a large part of what it means to be a teacher.

-In my mission to develop independent thinkers, I also emphasize the importance of cultural awareness and appreciation.
-This does not only mean the sharing of cultural knowledge between me and my students, but also that we can take advantage of the global stature of English to absorb culture on a much larger scale.
-Using technology, I like to put my students in the global arena of English learning where they can actively use their language skills to share things about their own culture and learn new things about other cultures.
-Using social media websites and video chats are often skills that my students already have and I love to utilize those preexisting strengths.
-Exposing my students to global English gives them insight to the value of the language they are acquiring; it engenders motivation.
+In my mission to develop independent thinkers, I also emphasize the importance of diversity awareness and inclusivity.
+This does not only mean the sharing of cultural knowledge between me and between my students, but that we can take advantage of the global stature of English to absorb culture on a much larger scale.
+Using technologies like social media or immersive multi-user virtual environments, I like to put my students in the global arena of English learning where they can actively use their language skills to share things about their own culture and learn new things about other cultures.
+Exposing my students to global Englishes also gives them insight to new and different models of language use, which helps them become more comfortable and confident with their own English.
+The connectivity that technology offers us helps demonstrate the value of the language my students are acquiring.

 What I have described above is not an easy thing.
 It is not easy to take responsibility for one’s own learning.
 It is not easy to create community from diversity.
-Nor is it easy to maintain a level of openness that fosters cultural growth when it is so easy to find comfort in monotony.
-Monotony is a dull thing, but it’s safe.
-However, students won’t learn much with a dull teacher.
-The teacher must have style.
-I believe that my enthusiastic, global-community style of teaching English enables my students to acquire the academic and social language skills they need.
-I wouldn’t step in front of a classroom if I didn’t think I had style.
-“Doing a dull thing with style is preferable to doing a dangerous thing without style; to do a dangerous thing with style, is what I call art”.
-Bukowski said that, too.
+Nor is it easy to find your own English, especially in a climate with so many prescribed standards.
+Language learning is rarely thought of as an easy journey, but it can seem easy with the right motivation.
+I believe that my learner-centered, global-community style of teaching English motivates my students to acquire the academic and social language skills they need, and enables them to speak in their own English.

 Teaching Philosophy Statement PDF: Barrett- Teaching Philosophy Statement